OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 PostGIS adds spatial capabilities to the PostgreSQL relational database system.
 It gives PostgreSQL the ability to store, query, and manipulate spatial data.
-In this note we will use ``PostgreSQL'' when we talk about general database functions, and ``PostGIS'' when we talk about the additional functionality that it provides.
+In this note we will use 'PostgreSQL' when we talk about general database functions, and 'PostGIS' when we talk about the additional functionality that it provides.